Request COAs & Samples

-CBC Concentrate (>98% pure).
+CBC Concentrate (>95% pure and >99% pure versions).
 100% Hemp Derived and Biosynthesized from Precursors Versions

 CBC Concentrates, Distillates and Oils, and Customizable Ratios of CBC and Other Cannabinoids